 If you crave sunshine look no further than Thailand.
 With year-round sunshine and a reputation as the “land of smiles”, Thailand provides a once-in-a-lifetime backdrop for your luxury destination wedding.
 Sumptuous food, incredible natural scenery and access to the worlds’ flower market at your fingertips make planning a Thai wedding a true joy.

 Be swept away by a honeymoon in Thailand surrounded by elephants in green forested mountains or crystal clear water as you snorkel hidden coves and exotic islands.
 Whether you love to lounge poolside, spend your days splashing in the waves or exploring the vast markets and artifacts, you’ll find your “home away from home” in Thailand.
 Exotic sun drenched destination weddings and honeymoons await you on the adventure of a lifetime.
 Collaborating, creating and celebrating with you, our team will guide you step-by-step through planning your destination wedding or honeymoon in Thailand.
-Dive in and start planning with
+Dive in and start planning.

 Thailand Entry requirements

 - Canadians require a passport to visit Thailand, valid for at least 6 months from planned date of departure from Thailand.

 - Tourist visa required.
 30-day Tourist visa can be obtained upon arrival.
 Immigration officials can require visitors who are entering without obtaining a visa in advance to show a return or onward tickets.

 - Policy is subject to change and is traveler’s responsibility to check for most up to date requirements.